-The Knight watched countless steps pass beneath his clicking sabatons.
+The Knight watched countless steps pass beneath his spurs.
 He climbed a winding stair, head bowed to shining marble.
 Rainbow flecks, shed by ascending, stained windows, played over his long and curling hair.
 His lips shifted, parted in a breathless chant:

 A hundred steps further, he stopped, leaned heavily beside an arched window.
 His plumed helm rose and fell, tucked against his heaving cuirass.
 With a handful of white cloak, he wiped his sweated brow.
 Still panting, he peered through a semi-opaque pane.